 Interconnection Customers must request reductions in Generating Facility capacity that exceed the de minimis threshold must do so through the annual Generating Downsizing Process in Section 6.2.6.3 of the BPM for Generator Interconnection and Deliverability Allocation Procedures (GIDAP).

-With respect to a Generating Facility with an executed GIA derived from either Appendix CC or Appendix EE to the CAISO Tariff, as they existed prior to the effective date of the tariff amendment adopting the CAISO’s annual Generator Downsizing Process, any capacity reduction permitted under Article 5.19.4 shall be performed in accordance with and be subject to Section 7.5.13 of Appendix DD.
+With respect to a Generating Facility with an executed GIA derived from either Appendix CC or Appendix EE to the CAISO Tariff, as they existed prior to the effective date of the Tariff amendment adopting the CAISO’s annual Generator Downsizing Process, any capacity reduction permitted under Article 5.19.4 shall be performed in accordance with and be subject to Section 7.5.13 of Appendix DD.

 Milestone Extension When Network Upgrades Are Delayed

 In the event that the Participating TO determines that construction of a Network Upgrade, required pre-cursor Network Upgrade, or Participating TO’s Interconnection Facilities are delayed and that any project milestones must be modified due to that schedule change, the Participating TO shall provide a notice to the CAISO and the Interconnection Customer(s) it believes are impacted by the delay that includes the previous In-Service Date and the new In-Service Date as well as any other required modifications.
-With respect to Network Upgrades, this provision shall apply regardless of the type of Network Upgrades (i.e., to both: Reliability Network Upgrades, or Deliverability Network Upgrades needed to provide the Interconnection Customer(s) with the requested level of delivery for their affected Generating Facilities.)
+With respect to Network Upgrades, this provision shall apply regardless of the type of Network Upgrades (i.e., to both: RNUs, or Delivery Network Upgrades (“DNUs”) needed to provide the Interconnection Customer(s) with the requested level of delivery for their affected Generating Facilities.)

 The Participating TO notice to the CAISO should include a description of the proposed changes, the Interconnection Customer(s) and Generating Facilities that it believes will be impacted, the impacts on those Interconnection Customer(s) and Generating Facilities, a description of potential alternatives considered, if applicable, and the reason for selecting the proposed modification.
 The Participating TO notice to the Interconnection Customer should include a description of the proposed changes, a description of potential alternatives considered, if applicable, and the reason for selecting the proposed modification.